monomelodies/monad/docs/advanced/multi.md

 ```

 In your CRUD schema template, refer to `$ctrl.data.mainItem` and
 `$ctrl.data.subItems` where appropriate.
-If anything is "dirty" and your click
+If anything is "dirty" and you click
 save, `moUpdate` will save/delete whatever it needs.

 ## Extra data based on non-URL properties